infonimo/BigDive8Notes/ML/TH_MLNotes.md

 > vladimir vapnik
 > alexey chervonenkis

-we are trying to approssimate the g to the target function
+we are trying to approximate the g to the target function

 ### Part 2